 For the purposes of preparing the financial statements, the Board is a not-for-profit entity.
-The financial statements have been prepared based on a 12 month period and presented in Australian currency.
+The financial statements are prepared based on a 12 month reporting period and presented in Australian currency.
 All amounts in the financial statements and accompanying notes have been rounded to the nearest thousand dollars (\$'000).
-The historical cost convention is used unless a different measurement basis is specifically disclosed in the note associated with the item measured.
+The historical cost convention is used unless a different measurement basis is identified in the notes to the financial statements.